Thorn-Vouel-Berg Government: Media

+Infrastructure

 The government was forced to abandon two large-scale infrastructure projects in the face of popular opposition.
 In 1977, it cancelled plans for a nuclear power plant in Remerschen.
 This project had faced criticism from the anti-nuclear movement, partly due to the context of the Three Mile Island accident in the United States.
-Another project that caused controversy was that of the "Centre 300", a planned hemicycle-shaped home for the European Parliament, designed by the French architect Taillibert.
+Another project that caused controversy was that of the "Centre 300", a planned hemicycle-shaped home for the European Parliament, designed by the French architect Roger Taillibert.
 Public mockery had given this building the name Kueb ("crow").
-An architecturally ambitious design, it was meant to consolidate Luxembourg's position as a seat of the European Communities.
+An architecturally ambitious design, it was meant to consolidate Luxembourg City's position as a seat of the European Communities.
 Under the pressure of public opinion, the government greatly reduced the initial dimensions of the project.